Elkoumy/shareprom/README.md

 * To use the Outer product approach, the data should label the events in binary representation (0100), with each bit in a separate column.
 * To use the parallel chunks, the data should include padding.
 The padding makes all the traces have the same length as the maximum length of traces of each party.

-Also, you can find preprocessing and data examples examples in python in the following directory:
+Also, you can find preprocessing and data examples in python in the following directory:
 ```
 shareprom/data_and_preprocessing/
 ```